allen0927/DS210_Final_Project/README.md

 3. **Low but Increasing Density**:
    - The slight increase in density post-crash reflects tighter activity among fewer remaining participants.

-These findings highlight how crises can reshape the structure of transaction networks, reducing overall participation while consolidating influence among key players.
-This analysis provides a foundation for further exploration, such as investigating the role of individual addresses or temporal patterns in transaction activity.
+These findings highlight how crises have the influence on transaction networks, reducing overall participation while consolidating influence among key players.

 ---